package-url/purl-spec/README.rst

 - Strip the `remainder` from leading and trailing '/'

   - Split this once from left on '/'
+  - The left side lowercased is the `group`
+  - The right side is the `remainder`

+- Determine the minimal count of `type` components for this group.

+- Do the following for each `type` component:

+  - Strip the `remainder` from leading and trailing '/'

+    - Split this once from left on '/'
-  - The left side lowercased is the `type`
+    - The left side lowercased is the `type[i]`
     - The right side is the `remainder`

 - Split the `remainder` once from right on '@'